yewstack/yew/website/docs/getting-started/project-setup.md

 To install Rust follow the [official instructions](https://www.rust-lang.org/tools/install).

+:::important
-The minimum supported Rust version for Yew is `1.49.0`.
+The minimum supported Rust version (MSRV) for Yew is `1.49.0`.
 Older versions can cause unexpected issues accompanied by incomprehensible error messages.
 You can check your toolchain version using `rustup show` (under "active toolchain") or alternatively `rustc --version`.
 To update your toolchain, run `rustup update`.

 ## Install WebAssembly target